irden-fire/irden_fire_server/README.md

 ## Stack
 ###### Based on django and django-rest-framework backend server which responsible for keep and manage data, sending e-mails and so on.
 ## Requirements
 1. sudo apt-get install python
+2. sudo apt-get install python-dev
 2. sudo apt-get install python-pip
 2. pip install djangorestframework
 3. pip install django-filter